perfectra1n/kubernetes-goat-ludus/README.md

 1. **Pods not starting**: Check if Docker service is running and user is in docker group
 2. **Port forwarding fails**: Ensure all pods are in Running state before starting the service
-3. **Network access issues**: This is usually a Ludus network rules problem, not a VM firewall issue
+3. **Network access issues**:
-   - **Symptom**: Only SSH (port 22) is accessible via nmap/port scanning
+   - **If accessing via WireGuard**: Services should be accessible by default.
+Check if services are running with `systemctl status kubernetes-goat-portforward`
-   - **Cause**: Missing network rules in your Ludus range configuration
+   - **If accessing from other VMs in range**: You may need network rules in your `config.yml`:
-   - **Solution**: Ensure your `config.yml` includes the network rules section shown in Step 2
-   - **Note**: The role automatically configures VM-level firewall rules; the blocking occurs at the Ludus router level
+     ```yaml
+     network:
+       inter_vlan_default: REJECT
+       rules:
+         - name: Allow access to Kubernetes Goat
+           vlan_src: 10  # Source VLAN (adjust as needed)
+           vlan_dst: 20  # Kubernetes Goat VLAN
+           protocol: tcp
+           ports: 1230:1236
+           action: ACCEPT
+     ```

 ### Manual Commands